oneeve8/kobble-data/content/Tutorial2.md

 3. And how to add a video to a Markdown file

-Then I’ll give you a quick review of the features in Kobble.
+After showing you tips on Markdown, I’ll give you a quick review of the features in Kobble.

 I’ll also share some ideas for creating your own wiki knowledge base, as well as some content management ideas.